 Conclusion.
 The Board of Directors believes that the concepts discussed above further the shareholders' interests and that officer compensation encourages responsible management of the Company.
-The Board of the future, these factors, reports of the Compensation Committee and discussions with and information compiled by various independent consultants retained by the Company will be used in determining executive officer compensation.
+The Board of Directors regularly considers the effect of executive compensation on shareholder interests.
+In the past the Board of Directors based its review on the experience of its own members and on information requested from management personnel.
+In the future, these factors, reports of the Compensation Committee and discussions with and information compiled by various independent consultants retained by the Company will be used in determining executive officer compensation.